-The Master of Arts in Clinical Mental Health Counseling is a 67 credit hour curriculum that emphasizes Christian integration, academic rigor, and clinical excellence.
+The Master of Arts in Clinical Mental Health Counseling is a 67-credit hour curriculum that emphasizes Christian integration, academic rigor, and clinical excellence.
 Richmont offers flexible day, evening, and weekend classes that fit your busy schedules.
-The program can be completed in as quickly as 2 year or up to 4 years.
+The program can be completed in as quickly as 2 years or up to 4 years.
 Small class sizes create a cohort feel and allow for personal interaction with distinguished faculty.

 The Master of Arts in Clinical Mental Health Counseling is designed to provide specialized graduate training in proven counseling methods combined with sound theological principles.
 This degree fulfills the academic requirements in most states for licensure as a professional counselor (LPC) and certification as a national certified counselor (NCC).

 (*)Based on available 2021 data from survey responses

 Richmont Graduate University is founded on principles that adhere to the National Association of Evangelicals Statement of Faith appearing below.
 This statement has been affirmed by more than seventy denominations and thus represents a broad evangelical consensus.
 All faculty members affirm this statement, and students who attend the Richmont will be taught from a Christian perspective.